ambertk/MNIST/README.md

     1. Downloaded to the container many images of handwritten digits 0-9.
     2. Trained on several hundred of those images by being shown the image and told what number it is, 0-9.
     3. Tested on test images that it never saw before by being shown the image and guessing which number it was, 0-9.
     4. Reported on the accuracy of the guesses by being told the correct answers and printing the accuracy 0-1, 1 being perfect accuracy.

+This is called the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) problem, and is the hello world program in machiene learning.

 So what is Docker?
 ---------------